 The Texas Commission on Environmental Quality has additional information on recycling, including textiles and electronics.
 Please call Republic Services at (800) 640-2014 if you have further questions about the recycling program.

 The day of the week your garbage is picked up depends on your service address.
-The 2019 calendar is available on this web site at - https://tx-rockport3.civicplus.com/Archive.aspx?AMID=129 or visiting the Utility Customer Service page.
+The 2021 calendar and route map are available by clicking this link

 U.S. and State environmental regulations prohibit the collection of the following items:

 • Light bulbs (The Lowes store in Aransas Pass collects CFL bulbs in the customer service/returns area at the entrance to the store)

 • Automotive fluids (most automotive repair shops and auto parts stores will collect some or all fluids – call ahead first)

 • Batteries (Lowes in Aransas Pass collect rechargeable batteries)

 • Plastic shopping bags (HEB and Walmart have collection bins at the entrances to their stores)